-&lt;sup>75 For example, a motor vehicle collision may require ambulance, police, and fire response or use of smart phone GPS data).
-This information is transferred automatically with the caller to the downstream OCC; the geolocation information is translated to latitude and longitude coordinates.
+&lt;sup>78 For example, a motor vehicle collision may require ambulance, police, and fire response dispatched to the incident.
+Electronic dispatch from CIIDS transfers all incident details to RCMP police units through the secure wireless network.

-&lt;sup>76 RCMP assumed responsibility for answering 911 and dispatching police for the Kensington Police starting on March 1st 2016
+&lt;sup>79 RCMP assumed responsibility for answering 911 and dispatching police for the Kensington Police starting on March 1st 2016